 Innovation by Sector - whether you're in the public or private sector, you’ll see pathways towards innovative thinking.

 Social Innovators Toolkit - follow the stories of real entrepreneurs and social innovators from their concept stage to growth of their venture.

 Introductions to Social Entrepreneurship - access easy-to-use checklist and pdf downloads that help you make decisions about your ideas.

 Mindsets, tools, and models...

-that equip you be more innovative
+that equip you to be more innovative

-to communicate with confidence to impact investors
+to communicate with confidence to other innovators

 of the types of capital available in this sector